8 Big 2021 Digital Marketing Trends You Need to KnowVikash Soni

 5. Email Personalization Strategies Go Beyond the Name

 Emails have been a major channel of communication and will remain to be an essential challenge of communication because of the billions who use them for personal, commercial, industrial, legal, scientific, and academic purposes.
 Email marketing has been prevailing for a long time and this email marketing has evolved very much and has changed because unnecessary emails are mostly considered spam and users start to unsubscribe if they start sending too many emails and promotional offers.
+To combat this, businesses can use email marketing software that provides advanced features like segmentation, personalization, and automation.
+This software helps businesses to send targeted and relevant emails to their subscribers, resulting in better engagement and higher conversion rates.

-The problem faced by many companies was that the generic technique of email marketing was not working anymore because the software that they were using would only send the same mail to almost all the contacts in their mailing list.
+The problem faced by many companies was that the generic technique of email marketing was not working anymore because the Marketing agency management software they were using only send the same mail to almost all the contacts in their mailing list.
 The present technology allows companies to create different versions and types of mails.
 The software will then process the data that it has and decide to send which type of email to a particular user.
 A clothing brand, for example, can see the purchases of their users and if someone has been looking at some T-shirts for a long time, the software will then send a promotional mail to that particular user saying that there is a massive sale and discount on T-shirts.
 This customized form of mails can help the business to improve their sales and services.

 6. Interactive Content is Where the Action Is Now